Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

   4. Writing amazing codes to show the different trends and patterns in the dataset for making sound decisions (screenshot of the codes).

 #### POWER BI
-  1. launched the power bi environment
+  1. launched the power bi environment.
+  2. importation of both datasets using the TEXT/CSV file extension.
+  3. explored and cleaned the dataset
+  4. confirmed the intergrity of the datasets by using data quality, profile distribution, and data options.

 ---